Explanatory machine learning for sequential human teaching: Experimental framework

 Let $Ds = \{merger, sorter\}$ denote target theories of merging and sorting.
 Let $Es = \{E_{merge}, E_{sort}\}$ where $E_{merge}$ denotes a sufficient set of examples for learning the target theory of merging and $E_{sort}$ is a sufficient set of examples for learning the target theory of sorting.
 Both human learners and $Metagol_O$ are provided with the same sets of examples $Es$.
 Let $Ms = \{Metagol_O, \emptyset\}$ denote the machine learning algorithms used to learn rules for generating explanations and $\emptyset$ is an empty program. $H$ stands for a human group.
 The rank functions for curricula that learn merging before learning sorting are defined as $\lambda_{MS/WEX}$ and $\lambda_{MS/WOEX}$.
 The rank functions of curricula that learn merging before learning sorting are defined as $\lambda_{SM/WEX}$ and $\lambda_{SM/WOEX}$.
 The definitions of the rank functions are summarised in Table \ref{table:rank_functions}.

 Let $C_{MS/WEX}$ = $C_{seq}$($ST$($Ds$, $Es$, $\lambda_{MS/WEX}$, $Ms$), $H$) denote the human comprehension of the sequential teaching curriculum that learns merging before learning sorting with explanations of merging.
 Let $C_{MS/WOEX}$ = $C_{seq}$($ST$($Ds$, $Es$, $\lambda_{MS/WOEX}$, $Ms$), $H$) denote the human comprehension of the sequential teaching curriculum that learns merging before learning sorting without explanations of merging.
 Let $C_{SM/WEX}$ = $C_{seq}(ST(Ds, Es,$ $\lambda_{SM/WEX}$, $Ms$), $H)$ denote the human comprehension of the sequential teaching curriculum that learns sorting before learning merging with explanations of merging.
 Let $C_{SM/WOEX}$ = $C_{seq}(ST(Ds, Es,$ $\lambda_{SM/WOEX}$, $Ms$), $H)$ denote the human comprehension of the sequential teaching curriculum that learns sorting before learning merging without explanations of merging.
 We then introduce hypotheses that focus on how curriculum order and explanations generated from machine-learned rules affect human learning of sorting.
+In Table \ref{table:experimental_hypothesis_summary}, we show how the following experimental hypotheses relate to the conjectures and our framework.